mathsgod/semantic-splitter-php/README.md

 # Semantic Text Splitter

 This is a simple tool to split a text into sentences by semantic meaning.
+Each sentence will be grouped together if they have similar meaning.
+Each sentence should be separated by a newline character.

 ## Installation